alessiococchieri/containerized-experiment/README.md

 We use the widely-used **vLLM** library to run evaluations with the LLM. vLLM is a fast and easy-to-use library designed for LLM inference and serving, integrating with popular Hugging Face models.
 It supports high-throughput serving with various decoding algorithms, including batch decoding, which significantly speeds up inference.

 However, the library does not support running multiple instances of the process on the same device.
 As a result, experiments are split across two separate GPUs: one GPU is used for **Greedy CoT** and the other for **Self-CoT**.
-The number of experiments that can be run in parallel thus depends on the number of available GPUs.

 This is achieved in the `docker-compose` file by adding the following lines to specify the device type and ID: